rsergio07/SRE-Exercises/exercises/exercise4.1/README.md

 cd sre-abc-training/exercises/exercise4.1
 ```

-This directory contains the necessary files for the exercise.
+This directory contains the necessary files for the exercise, including `inventory.ini`, `playbook.yaml`, and `iac_paybook.yaml`.

 ---